 “Diane saw a lot of emotions from me that day,” Treasure said.

 “From the first moment I met Treasure, I knew she would be a top student,” Diane said. ”She was going through a rough patch but kept a positive attitude and her head held high.
 She is a true inspiration, and I feel very fortunate getting to know an individual like her.”

-Treasure registered for the Medical Billing and Insurance Coding Training (MBIC) program at UEI.
+Treasure registered for the Medical Billing and Coding Program at UEI.
 The result: she became a straight-A student, graduated, and quickly found a full-time position within her career of choice.